The 8 Best Golf Balls for High Handicappers [2023 Edition]

 In my experience, the Nitro Distance has delivered impressive yardage off the tee but low to no wedge spin.

-I produced superior energy transfer on high-impact shots with these golf balls owing to the reactive titanium core.
-If you aren’t prone to frequently losing golf balls, the Nitro will keep you going for a while, thanks to a durable DuPont Surlyn cover.
+I produced superior energy transfer on high-impact shots with these owing to the reactive titanium core.
+If you aren’t prone to frequently losing balls, the Nitro will keep you going for a while, thanks to a durable DuPont Surlyn cover.

-Lastly, Nitro produces these golf balls in Orange, Pink, Yellow, and White.
+Lastly, Nitro produces these in Orange, Pink, Yellow, and White.

-How to Select The Right Golf Ball for You
+How to Select The Ball That’s Right for You

-Finding the perfect golf ball can be an overwhelming process because of the plethora of options that are out there.
-Here are some of the factors to consider before deciding on what golf ball is right for you and your game.
+Finding the perfect ball can be an overwhelming process because of the plethora of options out there.
+Here are some of the factors to consider before deciding on what is right for you and your game.

 1. Swing Speed

-Golfers with a fast swing speed will benefit from a golf ball with a higher compression rating.
+Golfers with a fast swing speed will benefit from a ball with a higher compression rating.
 This will allow them to take advantage of their fast swing speed and give them extra yardage.
-Golfers with medium to slow swing speeds will play better with golf balls with a lower compression rating.
+Golfers with medium to slow swing speeds will play better with balls that have a lower compression rating.

 2. Feel

-Feel is incredibly important when choosing a golf ball.
+Feel is incredibly important when choosing a ball.
 This is especially true on the greens.
-You need to feel comfortable with how your golf ball reacts with your putter.
+You need to feel comfortable with how your ball reacts with your putter.

 Most golfers prefer a ball with a soft feel because it makes chipping and putting a little bit easier.
-Harder golf balls tend to react violently off the putter and can end up sliding way past the hole.
+Harder options tend to react violently off the putter and can end up sliding way past the hole.

 3. Forgiveness

 This factor is especially important to high handicappers but can be a big factor for highly skilled golfers as well.
 How often do you mishit a shot?
-If it happens quite often, you want a golf ball with a large amount of forgiveness.
+If it happens quite often, you want something with a large amount of forgiveness.

 4. Ball Flight